Quick Links:

 Sigil: A magical seal or glyph.

-Skyclad: A term used by Wiccans and witches to describe nudity within ritual.
+Skyclad: A term used by Wiccans and witches to describe ritual without clothes.

 So Mote it Be: A phrase used in rituals to close a chant or incantation.
 Literally "it must be so" or "so it shall be".